Test you have to take in accordance with the Driving Standards Agency DSA

 Prior to a practical test the pupil will be given a mock test by his or her driving instructor, the purpose of which is to assess your general ready for the test.
 Your instructor will be assessing the following key areas, composure; safety awareness and ability to transfer driving theory to practice with ease.

 The actual test will last a total of 35-40 minutes, weather and traffic conditions permitting.
-Before starting the test the examiner will request both parts of your provisional license (ie) the photo ID and the counterpart license.
+Before starting the test the examiner will request to see your photo id card licence.
 Following an eye test, if successful you will escort the examiner to the car.
 You will be asked by the examiner whether or not you want your driving instructor present during your test or only present at your debriefing at the end of the test.

 The examiner may get you to open the bonnet, and is likely to ask you one or two safety questions at this stage.
 This requirement comes under the show me tell me section which is an opportunity to demonstrate to the examiner that you can drive safely and can confidently adapt to changes in driving conditions.

-You will be taken along a designated test route, which involves busy town roads, dual carriage ways, at least two manoeuvres and an emergency stop.
+You will be taken along a designated test route, which involves busy town roads, dual carriage ways.
+There will be one manouvre but could possibly be 2 which will be the emergency stop excercise.
 In assessing your driving the examiner will allow you up to 15 minor faults resulting.
 One or more serious or dangerous faults will deliver an automatic fail.

-This involves 10 minutes of independent driving instructed by the examiner within the total 40-45 minutes examination time of your practical driving test.
+This involves 20 minutes of Sat navigation system and 20 minutes to round off the test with 1 manouvre if there is no Sat nav you will be responding to traffic signs or directions.
 You will be given a diagram of directions or traffic signs, the examiner will repeat it over, and then expect you to repeat it back, this will help you in making your own decisions.
 The examiner could give you a route for example to Green ford, you will go as far as you can following signs to Greenford, when you have reached in the area the examiner will get you to pullover and then redirect you to another area.
 If you take a wrong direction, the examiner will put you back on route, you can confirm with the examiner whether or not you are on track.
 The expectation is that you demonstrate safe driving and not cause any serious driving faults, you will also get one manoeuvre, to complete the practical test.

 Show me Tell me

 The show me tell me will relate to the particular car which you are practicing in, this would be to your advantage at the time of your test.
 You will gather basic knowledge on the electrical and mechanical aspects of the car.
-There are a total of 19 questions all of which should be familiar to the pupil as two to three of those questions will be asked randomly.
+There are a total of 21 questions these are in two parts 14 show me and 7 tell me and the examiner will ask 2 safety questions on the move, all of which should be familiar to the pupil as two to three of those questions will be asked randomly.

 Example of show me question: The examiner will ask you to show him whether your hazard lights are working.